ibm-cloud-docs/log-analysis/alerts.md

-## Configuring a view-specific alert
+## Configure a view-specific alert
 {: #config_alert_view}

 Complete the following steps to attach an alert to a view: